Health

 Healthcare consumption

-Ever since they left the maternity unit, Elfe has been recording variations in the children’s healthcare consumption, taking account of their condition at birth and the health problems they subsequently develop, as well as their mothers’ state of health.
-The links between the pathologies observed in the children, their life experiences and various sociodemographic variables (parents’ age, occupation, housing, education level, etc.) are also analysed.
+Since they left the maternity unit, Elfe has been recording variations in the children’s healthcare consumption (included oral healthcare), taking account of their condition at birth and the health problems they subsequently develop.
+Their mothers’ state of health is also considered.
+The links between the pathologies observed during childhood until youth, children’s life experiences (chemical exposures, falls, family’s conflicts...) and various sociodemographic variables (parents’ age, occupation, housing, education level, etc.) are also analysed.

 Infectious diseases